The Girl-Warrior of Siberia

 Illustrated By: Suzie Chang

-ONCE in western Siberia there lived a great Tsar.
-While he had many subjects and large herds, he had but one daughter and her name was Altyn-Aryg.
-When the Tsar grew old, he said to his wife, a woman as old as he, "We have no sons and my strength is leaving me.
-A daughter cannot govern such a numerous people and will not be able to look after so many cattle."
+When the Khan grew old, he said to his wife, a woman as old as he, "We have no sons and my strength is leaving me.
+A daughter cannot govern such a numerous people and will not be able to look after so many herds."

-Overhearing this, his daughter stepped forward and said, "Father, why can't I rule the people and manage the whole herd?"
+Overhearing this, his daughter stepped forward and said, "Father, I'm ready.
+Why can't I rule the people and manage the whole herd?"

 "The task is too great for you," said he.

-One of them said, "Lady, if we could kill him we would; we have tried and cannot."
+One of the heroes said, "Lady, if we could kill the beast we would.
+We tried and cannot.
+There is no escape!"

 With these words the Snake Prince died.